 Thyroid storm treatment is generally similar to that for hyperthyroidism but with closer monitoring and higher medication doses.
 Treatment with glucocorticoids or potassium iodine may be indicated (excess iodine reduces release of stored thyroid hormone into the circulation).
 Intensive care unit observation is essential.

 Iodine-induced hyperthyroidism has been reported in patients after treatment for previous thyroid diseases.
-Specifically, patients treated with antithyroid drugs for Graves’ disease are prone to develop iodine-induced hyperthyroidism. , , Excess iodine exposure may occur through drugs, antiseptics, food preservatives, and contrast media, where iodine amounts can be several thousand times higher than what is recommended., Cow’s milk is a primary source of dietary iodine in the United States.
-Certain breads and milk contained up to 587 µg and 110 µg iodine per serving, respectively, which would provide a large excess when compared with the Recommended Dietary Allowance for adults of 150 µg.
+Specifically, patients treated with antithyroid drugs for Graves’ disease are prone to develop iodine-induced hyperthyroidism.,, Excess iodine exposure may occur through drugs, antiseptics, food preservatives, and contrast media, in which iodine amounts can be several thousand times higher than what is recommended., Cow’s milk is a primary source of dietary iodine in the US.
+Certain breads, nori, and fish contain up to 198 µg, 232 µg, and 158 µg iodine per serving, respectively, which would provide a large excess when compared with the recommended dietary allowance for adults of 150 µg.

 Nutrition consultation to assist patient in planning appropriate iodine intake.